Kiichi747/migrate-to-VSTS/Trigger_VSTS_Release/readme.md

 # Purpose
+Triggers VSTS Release from Build, but only for builds of master branch.

-To trigger VSTS Release from Build only for master branch
+To allow a single Build definition that can build all the branches and PRs but will trigger Release only for master builds.

 # Configure